EvictionLab/eviction-lab-website/content/eviction-tracking/acknowledgements.md

   * The Legal Aid Justice Center in Charlottesville, VA has developed a [dashboard and map tracking eviction filings in Virginia](https://www.justice4all.org/virginia-eviction-tracker/).

   * A team lead by Elora Raymond (Georgia Tech), Erik Woodworth (Atlanta Regional Commission), and Sarah Stein (Federal Reserve Bank of Atlanta) have constructed the [Atlanta Region Eviction Tracker](https://metroatlhousing.org/atlanta-region-eviction-tracker/).

+  * Sam Taub has built an [eviction tracker for the state of New Mexico](https://www.nmevictions.org/).

+  * The Right to Counsel NYC Coalition maintains the [Eviction Crisis Monitor](https://www.righttocounselnyc.org/evictioncrisismonitor) in New York City.
 ---
 # Acknowledgements